ManticoreGamesInc/platform-documentation/src/tutorials/examples.md

 ## Needed

 * What isn't represented here?
 Let us know!
-* To add more, enter the details in the form :fas fa-external-link-alt: [here](https://forms.gle/br8ZjanQGU2LkBvPA).
+* To add more, enter the details in the form [here](https://forms.gle/br8ZjanQGU2LkBvPA).